Burrata Panzanella: Your New Favorite Salad

 Ingredients

-2 cups grape, cherry, or pear tomatoes
+2 cups grape tomatoes, cherry tomatoes, or pear tomatoes

 ¼ teaspoon salt